marckraw/marckraw/README.md

 -->

-- 🔭 I’m currently working on `All Javascript Stuff`
+- 🔭 I’m currently working on `All Javascript Stuff` and all the Agents primitives and agentic workflows orchestrations :)
 - 🌱 I’m currently learning `Typescript`